No rest for the wicked

 Kagawa might be the smallest of Shikoku’s four prefectures but it packs one diverse sightseeing punch.
 It’s home to the final 22 temples on the Shikoku 88 Pilgrimage, including Zentsu-ji, the largest of all of the temples, as well as the Shinto sea shrine, Kompira-san, reachable via a calf-shredding 1,368 stone steps.
 Takamatsu is the northern gateway to Shikoku and also where you can catch the ferry to the island of modern art, Naoshima, or the olive-producing paradise of Shodoshima.
 Udon is Kagawa’s pride and soy; hop on an udon bus or hire an udon taxi to take you to one of the 800 specialty restaurants across the prefecture.

 Kagawa’s main sights are clustered close together in the north and northwest, connected by the Takamatsu expressway which runs through the entire prefecture.
 The port city of Marugame lies just next to the Seto Ohashi bridge linking Shikoku to Okayama in Honshu and encompasses some of the Shiwaku islands which make for an interesting day trip.
-Shop for a traditional paper fan as this is where 90% of them are produced.
+Shop for a traditional paper fan as this is where 90 percent of them are produced.

 Zentsu-ji is also the birthplace of the square watermelon, sadly inedible but always good for a ridiculously expensive novelty gift.
 South of Zentsu-ji is the mountain village of Kotohira and Kompira-san, one of Shikoku’s most famous sights.
 A sweaty number of stairs lead to the shrine, dedicated to the God of Seafarers, and some breathtaking views of the ocean.